salilab/imp_spatiotemporal_tutorial/doc/heterogeneity.md

 \image html Heterogeneity_Assessment.png width=600px

-In the `Heterogeneity/Heterogeneity_Assessment` folder, there is a single script, `plot_heterogeneity.m`.
+In the `Heterogeneity/Heterogeneity_Assessment` folder, there is a single script, `plot_heterogeneity.py`.
 This script plots the modeled and experimental copy numbers simultaneously, as shown below for proteins A (a), B (b), and C (c).
 From these plots, we observe that the range of possible experimental copy numbers are well sampled by the heterogeneity models, indicating that we are prepared for [snapshot modeling.] (@ref snapshots)